 Currently on exhibit is Divine Felines: Cats of Ancient Egypt.
 On loan from the Brooklyn Museum from February 4 through May 7, 2017, the exhibition investigates the relationship between ancient Egyptians and their cats.
 Contrary to popular belief, Egyptians did not worship cats.
 Instead, the many qualities associated with cats were woven into the Egyptian religion creating a blending of gods and these feline attributes.
 The exhibition features eighty artifacts ranging from gaming pieces to funerary objects, and every artifact exhibits high-quality craftsmanship.
 Divine Felines is also a nice compliment to one of the museum’s permanent exhibitions, Ancient Egypt: The Eternal Voice.
 Together they offer a comprehensive look into the daily life of ancient Egyptians.

-Other permanent exhibitions include the Civil War in Knoxville: The Battle of Fort Sanders, Human Origins: Searching for our Fossil Ancestors, Geology & Fossil History of East Tennessee, The Decorative Experience, and Archaeology and the Native Peoples of Tennessee.
+Other permanent exhibitions include Human Origins: Searching for our Fossil Ancestors, Geology & Fossil History of East Tennessee, The Decorative Experience, and Archaeology and the Native Peoples of Tennessee.
 Each exhibition offers a wealth of information as well as a captivating visual experience.

 Admission to the McClung Museum of Natural History and Culture is always free, although donations are appreciated.
 A two-hour museum parking pass is available throughout the week from the information booth at the entrance to Circle Park.
 Visit the museum’s website for additional information about upcoming exhibitions, lectures, and special events.